tailwindlabs/tailwindcss/source/docs/min-height.blade.md

 ## Responsive

-To control the min-width of an element at a specific breakpoint, add a `{screen}:` prefix to any existing min-width utility.
+To control the min-height of an element at a specific breakpoint, add a `{screen}:` prefix to any existing min-height utility.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.